-Westerby says it wrote to Mr B to highlight issues with the funds his SIPP invested in and to inform him of an opportunity to realise some of his investment value.
-It says Mr B had a responsibility to take appropriate action to safeguard his funds and so should be responsible for the losses he's suffered.
+Westerby says it wrote to Mr H to highlight the investment issues with the funds that were held in his SIPP and to inform him of an opportunity to realise some of his investment value.
+It says Mr H had a responsibility to take appropriate action to safeguard his funds and so should be responsible for the losses he's suffered.

-I've carefully considered this point but don't think it's fair for any reduction to be made to fair compensation on the basis of a failure by Mr B to mitigate his loss.
+I've carefully considered this point but don't think it's fair for any reduction to be made to fair compensation on the basis of a failure by Mr H to mitigate his loss.

-I don't think it would be fair to say Mr B should have made a redemption request when Westerby wrote to him in November 2014.
-The November 2014 letter required Mr B to seek advice, and urged him to contact his financial advisor, Abana.
-It seems Mr B did this, and was advised to keep the investments.
-Mr B wasn't alone in this, based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.
-In these circumstances, I'm of the view that it's not fair to say Mr B ought to have acted differently.
+I don't think it would be fair to say Mr H should have made a redemption request when Westerby wrote to him in November 2014.
+The November 2014 letter required Mr H to seek advice, and urged him to contact his financial adviser, Abana.
+Based on other cases we've seen, Abana generally seems to have advised its clients to retain the holdings in question.
+And I think it's more likely than not that had Mr H reverted to Abana as Westerby had suggested, he too would have been advised to retain the holdings in question.
+In these circumstances, I'm of the view that it's not fair to say Mr H ought to have acted differently.

-Westerby has told us that its process was to check an advisory firm's permissions every time it received an application to open a SIPP, and every time an advisor's remuneration was to be paid.
-Westerby had received a number of introductions from Abana before November 2014.
-So, by the time Westerby wrote to Mr B in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
-As such, it's my view that for Westerby to have suggested that Mr B seek advice from Abana once problems with the funds he'd invested in had come to light, is a further failing of Westerby's regulatory obligations and the requirement to treat Mr B fairly.
+Westerby has told us that its process was to check an advisory firm's permissions every time it received an application to open a SIPP, and every time an adviser's remuneration was to be paid.
+Westerby had received a number of introductions from Abana before March 2014.
+So, by the time Westerby wrote to Mr H in November 2014, it would have had many opportunities to discover that Abana didn't have the "top-up" permissions it needed to give advice or make arrangements on personal pensions in the UK.
+As such, it's my view that for Westerby to have suggested that Mr H seek advice from Abana once problems with the funds he'd invested in had come to light, is a further failing of Westerby's regulatory obligations and the requirement to treat Mr H fairly.